raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ To do this, you will need to attach two extra blocks of code to sprite 'You'.
++ To do this, you will need to attach two extra lines of code to sprite 'You'.
 The blocks will let the respondent know that they can reply by clicking their sprite (which we've yet to make appear).

 + Select sprite 'You' and find the `say`{:class="block3looks"} block from Looks.
++ Under that, add a `speak`{:class="block3extensions"} block from Text to Speech.
-+ Again, within the sprite 'You', find the `translate`{:class="block3extensions"} block in the extension block, Text to Speech.
-Add the following text in both blocks: "Reply by clicking the other sprite."
++ Add a `translate`{:class="block3extensions"} block into the text field of both the new blocks and set the text to, "Reply by clicking the other sprite."

 ```blocks3
 say ( translate [Reply by clicking the other sprite.] to (Arabic v) ::translate ) for (4) seconds